 Guarding Against Identity Theft

-Publicly available information may be sealed by your bankruptcy attorney if there’s a pre-existing order of protection.
-If such a warrant gets issued against your creditors, it’s important to notify your attorney.
+In addition to having friends and family find out, another major bankruptcy concern is identity theft.
+During bankruptcy, there’s a great deal of personal information exchanged between you, your attorney, and other entities.
+Throughout bankruptcy, publicly-available information may be sealed by your bankruptcy attorney if there’s a pre-existing order of protection.
+If such a warrant is issued against your creditors, it’s important to notify your attorney.

 The rising concern over identity theft has changed how we approach bankruptcy and privacy, but they do remain a matter of public record.
 If you have concerns about making information available, you should discuss these concerns with your attorney.
 It’s important that you feel protected while pursuing relief from financial issues.